rp-rs/rp2040-project-template/README.md

-# App template for rp2040-hal with knurling-rs tooling
+# Project template for rp2040-hal

 This template is intended as a starting point for developing your own firmware based on the rp2040-hal.